bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 addSix(21); // returns 27
 ```

 2. Research the differences between functional programming and object oriented programming.

+object oriented programming are good when you have a fixed set of operations on things, and as your code evolves, you primarily add new things.
+This can be accomplished by adding new classes which implement existing methods, and the existing classes are left alone.

+functional programming are good when you have a fixed set of things, and as your code evolves, you primarily add new operations on existing things.
+This can be accomplished by adding new functions which compute with existing data types, and the existing functions are left alone.

 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+function programming

+PROS

+This programming paradigm emphasizes on the use of functions where each function performs a specific task.
+Fundamental elements used are variables and functions.The data in the functions are immutable(cannot be changed after creation).
+Importance is not given to data but to functions.
+It follows declarative programming model.
+It uses recursion for iteration.
+It is parallel programming supported.

+CONS

+The statements in this programming paradigm does not need to follow a particular order while execution.
+Does not have any access specifier.
+To add new data and functions is not so easy.
+No data hiding is possible.
+Hence, Security is not possible.

+Object Oriented

+PRO

+This programming paradigm is based on object oriented concept.
+Classes are used where instance of objects are created.
+Fundamental elements used are objects and methods and the data used here are mutable data.

+Importance is given to data rather than procedures.

+It follows imperative programming model.

+It uses loops for iteration.

+CONS

+It does not support parallel programming.

+The statements in this programming paradigm need to follow a order i.e., bottom up approach while execution.
+Has three access specifiers namely, Public, Private and Protected.

+Provides and easy way to add new data and functions.
+Provides data hiding.
+Hense, secured programs are possible.

 ## Resources